SachinT1/TideLevelForecasting/README.md

 ##  Steps to Run the Project

 1. Preprocessing: Prepare the data and extract harmonic constituents using preprocess.py .
 The data should be in the form date-time , value.
-The
-2. processed data will have time, value and the y_physics column ( harmonic analysis produced prediction)
+The processed data will have time, value and the y_physics column ( harmonic analysis produced prediction)

-3. Training: Optimize hyperparameters and train the model. --> train_eval.py
+2. Training: Optimize hyperparameters and train the model. --> train_eval.py Model is also run with 24-h ground truth context [ Single Point Forecasts] for calculating RMSE
-4. Validation: Run the backtest.py script to verify recursive stability --> prediciting forecast of 5 days
+3. Validation: Run the backtest.py script to verify recursive stability -->  forecast of 5 days

 ## ENVIRONMENT SETUP
 This project requires Python 3.10+ and the following libraries:-